Leading Senate Dem says outlook bleak on immigration bills

 In its first weeks, Biden has been searching for ways to ease Trump’s harsh immigration policies, which included separating children from families caught trying to enter the U.S. illegally as way to discourage them.

 The new administration is temporarily holding children and families, mostly from Central America, for several days.
-They are generally then allowed to enter the U.S. while authorities evaluate their claims to asylum or see if they have any other legal right to stay in the country.
+They are generally then allowed to enter the U.S. while authorities evaluate their claims to asylum or see if they have another legal right to stay in the country.

 Durbin spoke three days before the House plans to approve a pair of bills that would advance pieces of Democrats’ immigration agenda.

-One of those House measures would open up a chance for citizenship for Dreamers and for people who fled war-torn countries.
+One of those measures would open up a chance for citizenship for Dreamers and people who fled war-torn countries.
 The other would make it easier for many immigrant farm workers to stay in the U.S. and in some cases become citizens.

 Both face uphill fights in the Senate, where Democrats would likely need at least 10 GOP votes in the 50-50 chamber.